Vintage Stencil Fonts - Guide

 The classic Roman design of a Bold Clarendon can also be found in the older British stencils.

-However, British stencils can also be found in Canada and Australia, probably taken there by emigrants.
+The British stencil tools can also be found in Canada and Australia, probably taken there by emigrants.

 So far, I don't have much information about British stencil makers, but the older British stencil plates have some typical designs.
-They were available in "Condesed and Bold styles", in "Block, Gill Sans and Roman".
-For example, the indicated spur at the bottom of the letter G in the Gothic designs, or the (very common) detached shape of the tail on the letter Q. They were often sold in practical wooden or metal boxes (supplied in sturdy metal boxes with hinged lids) in which the stencils were sorted alphabetically and stored upright.
+They were available in "Condesed and Bold styles", in "Block, Gill Sans and Roman" designs.
+For example, the indicated spur at the bottom of the letter G in the Gothic designs, or the (very common) detached shape of the tail on the letter Q. They were often sold in convenient wooden or metal boxes in which the stencils were arranged alphabetically and stored upright.

-It is difficult for me to provide evidence for the correct historical attribution of the British stencils because I have too little documentation.
+It is difficult for me to prove the correct historical attribution of the British stencils because I have too little documentation.

 To be conservative, I think the classic Serif stencils were sold from about 1900 to the 1960s - probably earlier.
 The Gothic (sans serif) stencils from about the 1940s.

-It should be noted, however, that due to the economic links with the USA, US products were also sold in the UK, particularly stencil cutting machines.
+However, due to the economic ties between the U.S. and the U.K., products were sold in the U.K., particularly stencil cutting machines.

 Vtg Stencil UK No. 2

 The Italian stencils (stampi or stapini traforati) are roughly inspired by the classic French Serif stencils.

 However, the stencils are drilled or etched, usually in aluminium.